Pfäffikon SZ railway station: Services

 Südostbahn operates the two InterRegio services and the S40; Swiss Federal Railways operates the other Zürich S-Bahn services.
-During weekends, there are also two nighttime S-Bahn services (SN5 and SN8) offered by ZVV.

 Layout and connections

 Pfäffikon has two 419 m island platforms with two tracks each (Nos.
 2–3; 5–6) and one 299 m side platform with a single track (No. 7).
 Adjacent to the station is the Pfäffikon bus terminal.
 PostAuto Schweiz and AHW Busbetriebe (for the municipality of Freienbach) operate bus services to Ziegelbrücke, Siebnen, Feusisberg, Richterswil and Freienbach.